chasemp/sup/README.md

 sup
 ===

-sup is a tool to be used like ping but with more protocol awareness.
+sup is a tool to be used like ping but for higher up the stack

 Tested on: